Search Programs

 In the Magnolia State, the tradition of advocating for animal rights is strong.
 AAIM–Animal Advocacy Initiative of Mississippi–is an organization dedicated to lobbying for animal welfare issues in MS. AAIM seeks to “protect and/or promote the physical and psychological well-being of animals.”
-Mississippi (MS) also has a number of groups and businesses committed to animal-loving causes.
+Mississippi (MS) also has several groups and businesses committed to animal-loving causes.

-One way for people to turn their love of animals into a career is by becoming a veterinary technician.
-This career has a relatively quick entry-level education to get started—two years for most accredited vet tech programs—and it’s a high-growth field in Mississippi.
+Becoming a veterinary technician is one way for people to turn their love of animals into a career.
+This career requires a relatively quick entry-level education—two years for most accredited vet tech programs—and it’s a high-growth field in Mississippi.

 So what do veterinary technicians do?
 According to the Mississippi Veterinary Practice Act, vet techs must be professionally certified, and the state officially distinguishes between vet technicians and technologists.
 The former are typically graduates of a two-year post-secondary program, whereas the latter have graduated from a four-year program.